robin-vjc/ml_e2e/README.md

 * Notable simplifications
   * No load balancer when serving the model
   * No k8s deployment.
 We push images to Github's registry in CI though, which facilitates deployment to k8s
-  * No model staging; we would usually set a model to staging, test its performance by serving a small fraction of clients (1%) using a load balancer, which we'd gradually increase (5%, 10% etc).
+  * No model staging (we promote directly to prod if performance checks pass); we would usually set a model to staging, test its performance by serving a small fraction of clients (1%) using a load balancer, which we'd gradually increase (5%, 10% etc).
 Once we are sure there are no problems (performance regressions, crashes, systems overloads etc..) we'd promote to prod.
   * Artifacts are stored on the local FS.
 We'd usually set up a remote MLFlow server with artifacts stored in s3